 The impact of a data breach can be more severe for an SME.

 The average cost of a breach has risen by 12.7% in recent years.
-Alarmingly, 60% of small businesses shut down within six months of a hack, unable to recover like their larger counterparts.
+60% of small businesses shut down within six months of a hack, unable to recover like their larger counterparts.

 Beyond financial damage, businesses have a duty to protect customers' personal information.